pytorch/pytorch/README.md

 ### New neural network module

-After looking at several framework designs, looking at the current nn design and thinking through a few original design ideas, this is what we've converged to:
+After looking at several framework designs, looking at the current design of `nn` and thinking through a few original design ideas, this is what we've converged to:

 * Adopt a Chainer-like design
     * Makes it extremely natural to express Recurrent Nets and weight sharing